My philosophy on websites

 In a world where the number of mobile devices is skyrocketing and the variety of screen size following, responsive web design is the solution.

 Responsive Web design means that the website content adapts depending on the screen size the visitor has.
-Whether you are using a laptop, tablet or smartphone you always get an optimal experience of the site.
+Whether you are using a laptop, tablet or smartphone, you always get an optimal experience of the website – so visitors don't have to zoom in and out to be able to navigate.

 How can you tell if a website is responsive?